PaulaSawczuk/GroupProject-UGT-FEAS/README.md

 *Fig.2.
 Users guide page.*

-The guide provides detailed instructions on how to use the key features of EnStrap.Int, including:
+The guide provides detailed instructions on how to use the key features of EnStrap.Int, which includes:

 - File Upload
 - Customisation and Search